 - Instant Deposits

 We hate saying it, but it’s the e-wallet for Apple fans.
 We can compare it with a few already well-established payment providers that thrive in Australia, but in other regions as well.

-It’s not only the most secure mobile payment option, it’s also one of the most cost efficient ones.
+It’s not only the most secure mobile payment option, but it’s also one of the most cost-efficient ones.

 Instant Deposits – Start Betting Immediately!

 In order to function as it’s supposed to, Apple Pay needs to cooperate with banks.
 This is the main reason why it’s not available worldwide, but only in popular and big markets the likes of Australia, the USA, the UK and most of Europe.
-In general, developed financial markets are fond of Apple Pay, because they favor cashless transactions.
+In general, developed financial markets are fond of Apple Pay because they favour cashless transactions.

 Here are all Australian banks that support Apple Pay: